Average CTP Payout Amounts in Queensland (2026)

 All of these damages are usually added up by a judge or a lawyer if the case ever gets to litigation and paid out in one lump sum.

-Calculating a CTP payout following a car accident is a challenging task.
+Calculating a CTP payout following a motor vehicle incident is a challenging task.
 There are complicated formulas used to determine the final lump sum, as well as various factors that cause the final amount to fluctuate.
 For instance, compensation for general damages (pain and suffering) is calculated according to each injury’s Injury Scale Value (ISV), which falls under the Civil Liability Regulation of 2014.
 These calculations are complex, but an experienced lawyer will be able to skilfully navigate their clients’ entitlement.

 The first questions to ask in determining a CTP payout are: